ebaran/docs/docs/tutorials/TutorialASA.md

 Step 3 Configure Asset Manager
 ------------------------------
+Assets can be managed as to which accounts have roles for overall manager, reserve, freeze, and clawback functions.
+By default all of these roles are set to the creator account.

+Asset reconfiguration allows the address specified as manager to change any of the special addresses for the asset, such as the reserve address.
+To keep an address the same, it must be re-specified in each new configuration transaction.
+Supplying an empty address is the same as turning the associated feature off for this asset.
+Once a special address is set to the empty address, it can never change again.
+For example, if an asset configuration transaction specifying clawback="" were issued, the associated asset could never be revoked from asset holders, and clawback="" would be true for all time.
+The  strictEmptyAddressChecking argument can help with this behavior: when set to its default true, makeAssetConfigTxn will throw an error if any undefined management addresses are passed.

-The current manager (Account 2) issues an asset configuration transaction that assigns Account 1 as the new manager.
+**Task 3-1** Here, the current manager (Account 2) issues an asset configuration transaction that assigns Account 1 as the new manager.

 !!! note
     With the JavaScript code solution, you will need to paste snippets above this catch statement.